BayerSe/l1qr/README.md

 In the repository, you can find the daily log returns of the IBM stock and the corresponding 1% VaR forecasts stemming from a variety of risk models.

-The following trace plot is the result of a lasso quantile regression of the standalone forecasts on the returns.
+The trace plot below is the result of a lasso quantile regression of the returns on the standalone forecasts.

 ![Alt text](/output/trace_plot.png)